ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 Now comes the hard part (at least for me): starting.
-Once I’ve done that it’s infinitely easier to continue.
+Once I've done that it's infinitely easier to continue.
 So I patiently wait for desire to get to the code.
 This time it did not take long,
 I was kinda frustrated with another project